Assistant Professor and Agroecology Education

 Throughout the agroecology programs and agroecology courses, Dr. Schroeder-Moreno emphasizes active and interactive learning where students learn from each other, from various faculty experts in sustainable agriculture across a diversity of disciplines, from local sustainable farmers and from community organizations focused on sustainable food systems.
 Students also participate in service learning experiences with community partners such as InterFaith Food Shuttle.

-Dr. Schroeder-Moreno is an ecologist by training and received her B.S. at UC Irvine in Applied Ecology in 1996 and her Ph.D. in Ecology, with an emphasis on Tropical Ecology, at the University of Miami in 2003.
-Her interests are twofold and include developing new agroecology and sustainable agriculture education curriculum at NC State that and developing research projects that focus on understanding the benefits of mycorrhizal fungi and associated sustainable management practices for a variety of production systems.
-Dr. Schroeder-Moreno also advises for the student run Campus Farmers Market at NC State and chairs the Education Programs at the Center for Environmental Farming Systems, and serves on the Steering Council of the national Sustainable Agriculture Education Association (SAEA).
+Dr. Schroeder-Moreno is an ecologist by training and her interests and work at NC State are twofold - developing agroecology and sustainable agriculture education curriculum that attracts new and diverse students to agriculture and developing research projects that focus on understanding the benefits of mycorrhizal fungi and associated sustainable management practices for a variety of production systems.
+Dr. Schroeder-Moreno advises for the student run Campus Farmers Market at NC State, serves as the Assistant Director of Education Programs at the Center for Environmental Farming Systems, and serves on the Steering Council of the national Sustainable Agriculture Education Association (SAEA).

 Courses I Currently Teach: